CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20-fabric/assets/neepmeat/neepmeat/guide/en_us/articles/thord/thord_variables.md

 # Variables

+Variables can be created with the `VARIABLE` word.

 Stating a variable's name puts its address on the stack.
 This can be taken as an argument by any word.

-- `!` is used to assign the second stack entry to a variable on top of the stack.
+- ! is used to assign the second stack entry to a variable on top of the stack.
-- `@` gets the value of the variable.
+- @ gets the value of the variable.
-- `?` prints the value of the variable.
+- ? prints the value of the variable.
-- `+!` adds the second stack entry to the variable.
+- +! adds the second stack entry to the variable.

 Examples